Johncci/summer-soccer-camp/README.md

   * Using semantic HTML.

-  * Using alt attribute with images on the site.
-There are two exceptions to the use of alt attributes.
-The first is the main image on the home page which has a text circle inserted to assist screen readers and the background image on the sign up page which is there for background decorative purposes.
+  * Using alt attribute with images on the site or aria-labels in the cases where the images were placed in the CSS file.
+The method of achieving this is displayed in the credits of this readme.md file.

   * Ensuring sufficent colour contrast throughout the site.